 The Institute has a well-established programme for those wishing to study for a doctorate.
 Each year, a small number of students are admitted to the doctoral programme.
-Candidates for the Ph.D. must normally pursue supervised research in residence in Cambridge for at least nine consecutive terms (three years).
+Candidates for the Ph.D. must normally pursue supervised research in residence in Cambridge for at least nine consecutive terms (three years) for full time students, or 15 terms (5 years) for part time students.
 Completion of the doctoral programme involves, among other requirements, the writing of a dissertation of up to 80,000 words exclusive of footnotes, appendices and bibliography but subject to an overall word limit of 100,000 words exclusive of bibliography.

 The Institute encourages applications from suitably qualified applicants of all nationalities.
 Proposals for doctoral research on any criminological topic will be considered.
 See the list of current Ph.D. topics for an indication of the wide range of topics currently being researched.
 However, proposals for doctoral research are unlikely to be successful if there is no suitable superviser available within the Institute.
 Applicants are therefore urged to review the staff pages before formally applying and to contact a possible superviser (via the Ph.D.
-Director, Alison Liebling or the Graduate Administrator, Catherine Byfield) in order to discuss with them their proposed doctoral research.
+Director, Manuel Eisner, the Deputy Director, Maria Ttofi, or the Graduate Administrator, Catherine Byfield) in order to discuss their proposed doctoral research.

 Please choose from the following for more details:

 All doctoral students are able to enjoy the facilities of the college to which they are admitted, as well as the considerable facilities which the Institute and the University more generally are able to provide.
 Among the resources likely to be of particular use are:

 - The Radzinowicz Library, one of the world's leading collections of criminological materials;

 - The University Library, one of the country's legal deposit libraries, entitled to copies of all books published in the UK and Ireland;

 - The various computer facilities around the University.